Pay yourself a regular income

 person will continue to receive your pension payments until the

-account runs out and will be able to manage the account just as you
+account runs out and they'll be able to manage the account just as

 reversionary beneficiary they will only be able to receive pension